chesterchan1119/Inventory-Application-with-Android-Studio/README.md

 ## Limitation
-1. Sometimes, it might need 2 times of rendering to fetch the visualised data.
+1. Sometimes, it might need 2 times of rendering to fetch the visualised Search Result.
-2. The search have to used with filter bar
+2. Filter bar is required with the Searching System